JakeSteam/blog-programming/_posts/2024-02-12-decision-paralysis-and-opinionated-guidance.md

 [![](/assets/images/2024/opinionated-google-recommendations.png)](/assets/images/2024/opinionated-google-recommendations.png)
 _[Google's definition of modern Android development](https://developer.android.com/modern-android-development)_

-Discovering T3 and instantly wiping away the endless decision paralysis around Next.js felt like the same story, told in a days not years and entirely within my own head.
+Discovering T3 and instantly wiping away the endless decision paralysis around Next.js felt like the same story, told in a few days not years and entirely within my own head.

 ## How do Google / T3 help?